ibnsultan/swap/readme.md

  `HERUFI`

 **badili:**
- `badili` this is an inverse of `BADILI` constant, it transforms or converts a string value of a variable into lowercase letters.
+ `badili` this is an inverse of `BADILI` constant, it transforms a or converts a string value of a variable into lowercase letters.
 The constant must be written in lowercase.

 **eg. 17**
  `andika BADILI("HerUFI");`